13 Best Fundrise Alternatives for Real Estate Investing

 - Major differences: The minimum investment for RealtyMogul is $5,000, compared to Fundrise’s $10 minimum.

 Like Fundrise, RealtyMogul has been operating since 2012.
-Through the RealtyMogul platform, you can invest in various commercial real estate projects throughout the country.
+Through the RealtyMogul platform, you can invest in various commercial properties nationwide.
 This includes commercial deals that can run into millions of dollars and would be out of the reach of the average real estate investor without access to crowdfunding.

 RealtyMogul has facilitated investments in more than 350 properties with a value of over $2 billion, returning over $100 million to its investors.